Paris doesn't perform romance for you. It just hands you a warm baguette at 7am and waits for you to catch up.

 Trans travelers: France's self-ID legal framework is genuinely progressive.
 In central Paris, particularly the Marais, trans visibility is relatively high and accepted.
 Street harassment remains a reported issue in outer districts and some suburbs — it tends to be opportunistic rather than organized.
 Acceptess-T has on-the-ground knowledge of which clinics and pharmacies are genuinely affirming versus technically legal but cold — worth a check-in before you need healthcare rather than during.

-Verbal harassment: Verbal harassment toward queer couples in Paris tends to be opportunistic rather than organized — it's significantly rarer in the Marais than in outer arrondissements.
+Verbal harassment: Verbal harassment toward same-sex couples in Paris tends to be opportunistic rather than organized — it's significantly rarer in the Marais than in outer arrondissements.
 If you experience or witness an incident, SOS Homophobie maintains a hotline (0 800 169 369) for reporting or just processing what happened.
 France takes anti-LGBTQ+ harassment seriously as a legal matter.

 The queer geography